MicrosoftDocs/fabric-docs/docs/governance/sensitivity-label-audit-schema.md

 # Audit schema for sensitivity labels in Fabric

 Whenever a sensitivity label on a Fabric item is applied, changed, or removed, that activity is recorded in the audit log for Fabric, where you can track it.
-For information about tracking activites in the audit log, see [Track user activities in Microsoft Fabric](../admin/track-user-activities.md).
+For information about tracking activities in the audit log, see [Track user activities in Microsoft Fabric](../admin/track-user-activities.md).

 This article documents the information in the Fabric auditing schema that's specific to sensitivity labels.
 It covers the following activity keys: